Personal Backup Version 6

 Important note: If this option is enabled, copying of files will be slowed

-that the file is stored completely on the destination data medium before the
+to ensure that the file is stored completely on the destination data medium before the

 verification will take place.